 While we sincerely ask that SANRAL and the Government reconsider their decision to toll our urban freeways, we know that they will now surge ahead with this inefficient plan, pushing aside the clear messages and resounding rejection of e-Tolls displayed during the three public hearings in November, along with the thousands of submissions made to the Department of Transport throughout November.

 We call on Gauteng motorists to act legally as they display their resistance to the eToll process.
 One such legal action is to notpurchase an e-Tag which will be a compelling action against the system.
 We also urge the Government to be cognizant of the fact that around the world, tolling systems that have not garnered the support of the public generally fail to be successful.
 It is in this vain that we trust the authorities will hear the people and that serious consideration will still be given to set the eToll decision aside.

-OUTA wishes to thank its founding members, businesses and the public at large for their support during this trying campaign.
+OUTA wishes to thank its founding supporters, businesses and the public at large for their support during this trying campaign.
 It certainly is not over.
 We are studying the judgement and considering the strengths and merits of a possible appeal, along with other factors, where after we will make our decisions on the way forward.